 Meet with the Secretary and Treasure and the Pastor if the Pastor is not the Moderator, at least monthly to keep them fully informed.

-Establish the agenda in dialogue with the.
+Establish the agenda in dialogue with the Secretary and Treasure.
 Making sure the agenda, all reports and proposals are in written form and distributed to the Board in advance of the meeting.

 In setting the agenda it is easy to fall into a pattern of only doing what “needs” to be done or that which has been carried over from the last meeting.
 The Moderator must provide leadership to make sure the Board is doing the important work and not solely the urgent.
 Holding an annual Board retreat to set goals for the year is a great way to begin your work together.